Virtual-Machine-Vagrant/php-dev-box/README.md

 ## What's In The Box

-* Latest PHP7 from system repository with Composer
+* Latest PHP7 from system repository with latest stable Composer

 * Latest MySQL from system repository with 'root:vagrant' superuser

 * Latest stable Git

-* NodeJS v4 LTS with npm
+* NodeJS v4 LTS with Npm

 ## License